Shurugwi Rural Areas: Hospitals

 Zvamavande Rural Hospital is the only hospital in Shurugwi Rural.
 It is located 2 km southeast of Cha Cha Cha Township, 2 km southwest of Vungwi Primary School and 7 km northeast of Rusununguko Secondary School.

 Clinics

 There are a number of rural clinics in Shurugwi Rural.
-Notable clinics include Hanke Clinic, on the same campus as Hanke Mission; Saint Francis Clinic, near the residence of Chief Nhema and facilitated by his politician son, Francis Nhema, about 40 km northeast of Cha Cha Cha Township and 20 km northeast of Hanke Adventist Secondary School; and Tongogara Clinic, situated at Tongogara Shopping Centre.
+Notable clinics include Banga Clinic in Mfiri village which is along Beitbridge road close to the boarders of Midlands and Masvingo provinces,Hanke Clinic, on the same campus as Hanke Mission; Saint Francis Clinic, near the residence of Chief Nhema and facilitated by his politician son, Francis Nhema, about 40 km northeast of Cha Cha Cha Township and 20 km northeast of Hanke Adventist Secondary School; and Tongogara Clinic, situated at Tongogara Shopping Centre.
 There is also Gundura clinic, about 5 km from Pakame Mission.
 There is also Rusike clinic about 15 km south of Cha Cha Cha.